kosli-dev/cli/docs.merkely.com/content/concepts/environments.md

 # Environments

-Environments in Kosli provde a place to track how your systems change over time.
+Environments in Kosli provide a place to track how your systems change over time.

 ![Diagram of Environment Reporting](/images/environments.svg)